2019/20 Winter Season

-Aberdeen AAC is one of Scotland’s premier cross country clubs.
-AAAC won the AT Mays Memorial Trophy for the top team performance across all male categories in the 2018 national xc championships.
-The club positioned 7th overall for females in the East league and 2nd overall for males.
+Aberdeen AAC is one of Scotland’s premier xc clubs.
+AAAC won the AT Mays Memorial Trophy, for the top team performance across all male categories in the 2018 national xc championships.
+In the 2018/19 season, the club positioned 6th overall for females in the East league and 1st overall for males.
 Various medals were also won at single championship events, with several club members going on to represent Scotland internationally throughout the winter.

-Please find below the Winter fixture list, with all significant local and Scottish National cross country fixtures, as well as indoor track and field.
+The Winter fixture list above includes all significant local and Scottish National cross country fixtures, as well as indoor track and field.

-To express interest in having the club arrange your participation for District and National level cross country fixtures, please complete and submit the form below.
+Club members interested in being entered to participate in District and National level cross country fixtures should complete and submit the form below.
 If your availability changes, please re-submit the form asap.

-Members should be aware that entry fees are paid for all fixtures on the form other than the three East League events.
-Please keep this in mind when expressing availability to minimise wasted entries.
+Members should be aware that entry fees are paid for all fixtures on the above form, with the exception of the three East League events.
+Please keep this in mind when expressing availability to minimise wastage.
 Generally, we must submit entries 2-3 weeks ahead of fixtures where necessary.
-Entries will be submitted based on google form submissions at that time.
+Entries will be submitted based on form submissions at that time.
 A week or so ahead of each event, members will be contacted with necessary detail and arrangements.

 For information regarding open club xc training sessions, see the xc coaching page.

-For further detail, particularly on fixtures not included in the availability form, please go to the Scottish Athletics website for details.
+For further detail, particularly on fixtures not included in the availability form, please go to the Scottish Athletics website.
 For detail specific to the East District XC League, visit the dedicated website.
 Finally, for historic cross country and road running detail and stats, visit the Scottish Archive.

-Across the cross country season, points have been awarded to individuals in each age category based on performance relative to their teammates, with the winner at the end of the season being the participant with the highest cumulative score across their top five finishes.
-Thee points can be won across district and national fixtures, or local events for U11 categories.
+Across the cross country season, points are awarded to individuals in each age category based on performance relative to their teammates, with the winner at the end of the season being the participant with the highest cumulative score across their top five finishes.
+The points can be won across district and national fixtures, or local events for U11 categories.
 Those with the highest scores at the end of the season will be declared the Club Points Champion.
-Scores are now available:

-All cross country awards will be distributed at a dedicated end of season event – details tbc.
+All cross country awards will be distributed at a dedicated end of season event.